Removing Riveted Handles

 Once the rivet it out, the handles should pull apart easily.

-If you have any trouble pulling the handles apart, there is probably some thick grease that has seeped in over the heard holding them together, and some additional force should over come it.
+If you have any trouble pulling the handles apart, there is probably some thick grease that has seeped in over the years holding them together, and some additional force should over come it.